 Click for answer.

 In a relatively rosy scenario that we can keep atmospheric CO2 levels to no more than twice the pre-industrial levels, we would need an artificial Pinatubo-magnitude aerosol loading of the stratosphere every six years.
-For higher CO2 levels, we would have have to do this even more often.
+For higher CO2 levels, we would have had to do this even more often.
 What sort of technology could we use to do this?
 Well, on the plus side, there is ready supply of sulphate aerosol available.
 The aerosols are a by-product of industrial activity, after all, the very cause of the tropospheric sulfate aerosol problem we have talked so much about before.
 Various schemes have been envisioned for transporting the aerosols to the stratosphere, involving either self-releasing containers of sulphate aerosols launched from the surface, or a direct release of the aerosols from jet planes flying in the lower stratosphere.

 How sensible and safe is this idea?
 Is any approach that emulates what nature does already harmless?
 Or might it be "too much of a good thing" (to quote Shakespeare)?
 Some very respected scientists have advocated the approach, including Paul Crutzen, co-recipient of the 1995 Nobel Prize in chemistry for his work on stratospheric ozone depletion, and NCAR climate scientist Tom Wigley, among others.
 Their primary argument in favor of employing this approach is that we are unlikely to be able to effect the policy changes in time to avoid breaching DAI (dangerous anthropogenic interference with the climate system) through reduction of emissions alone (or CCS or Air Capture) and, therefore, may need a geoengineering scheme such as stratospheric sulphate aerosol injection to avoid dangerous climate change.